apple/swift-internals/api-design-guidelines/_naming.md

 </details>

-* When **a mutating method is described by a verb, name its non-mutating counterpart** according to the **“ed/ing” rule**, e.g. the non-mutating versions of `x.sort()` and `x.append(y)` are `x.sorted()` and `x.appending(y)`.
+* When **a mutating method is described by a verb, name its nonmutating counterpart** according to the **“ed/ing” rule**, e.g. the nonmutating versions of `x.sort()` and `x.append(y)` are `x.sorted()` and `x.appending(y)`.

 <details markdown="1">
   <summary></summary>
-Often, a mutating method will have a non-mutating variant returning the same, or a similar, type as the receiver.
+Often, a mutating method will have a nonmutating variant returning the same, or a similar, type as the receiver.

-* Prefer to name the non-mutating variant using the verb's past tense (usually appending “ed”):
+* Prefer to name the nonmutating variant using the verb's past tense (usually appending “ed”):

 ~~~ swift